Telecommunications in the Philippines: Colonial period

 Two private companies offered telecom services namely Eastern Extension Australasia and China Telegraph Company which is a subsidiary of Britain's Cable and Wireless.
 The Spanish authorizes Eastern Extension to construct and operate the first submarine cable linking the Philippines and Hong Kong.

 A telephone network was established in Iloilo City in 1894.
-Jose de Olagier y Feliu requested permission from the Spanish Officials in the Philippines in 1892 to operate a telephone network covering the Spanish cities of Iloilo, Jaro, and the town of Molo.
-Permission was granted for a 10-km radius telephone network with bidding for the public works done in Madrid and Manila.
+Jose de Olagier y Feliu requested permission from the Spanish officials in the Philippines in 1892 to operate a telephone network covering the Spanish cities of Iloilo, Jaro, and the town of Molo.
+Permission was granted for a 10 km radius telephone network with bidding for the public works done in Madrid and Manila.
 By May 1894, all necessary posts and ridges were installed.
 The telephone network in Iloilo City was operational by June 1, 1894.

 The Philippine Islands Telephone and Telegraph Company is American-owned which started operations in 1905 in the present-day Metro Manila.
 In 1928, merged with Cebu, Panay, and Negros Telephone and Telegraph companies to form the Philippine Long Distance Telephone Company (PLDT).
 In 1932, the colonial Philippine congress granted PLDT a 50-year franchise to operate a national telephone system.

 The establishment of the Public Service Commission to regulate the industry as well as other utilities, meanwhile the Bureau of Posts was created to operate telegraph services nationwide.

 Post-independence, 1946–1969

 Initially, PLDT was managed by Americans, including the American company General Telephone and Electric Corporation (GTE) as a major stockholder.
-However, in March 1967, GTE disposed of their 28% controlling interest in PLDT.
-Which is why on November 7, 1967, the Philippines Telecommunications Investment Corporation (PTIC) was registered to buy GTE's controlling interest.
+However in March 1967, perhaps in anticipation of the end of "parity rights" by 1974, GTE announced their intent to dispose of their 28% controlling interest in PLDT.

+On November 7, 1967, the Philippines Telecommunications Investment Corporation (PTIC) was registered to buy GTE's controlling interest.
 Ramon Cojuangco, who was part of one of the most influential clans in Philippine history, was a main incorporator.
 PTIC formally took control of PLDT on January 1, 1968.
 This led to the takeover of PLDT by the Filipinos, becoming a dominant player in telecommunications because of its authorization to operate a national network.
-Company officials however dispute that they were a monopoly because of the existence of a government telephone system, and over 60 provincial companies operating in the country.
-The Bureau of Telecommunications (Butel) handled the government telephone system, which by 1975 had 34,643 operational telephone lines, or about 10.2% of the total telephone capacity of the country.
+Company officials however dispute that they were a monopoly because of the existence of a government telephone system (Republic Telephone Corporation or simply ReTelCo), and over 60 provincial companies operating in the country.
+The Bureau of Telecommunications (BuTel) handled the government telephone system, which by 1975 had 34,643 operational telephone lines, or about 10.2% of the total telephone capacity of the country.

-There were also four major companies with license for international data communication.
+There were also four major companies with license for international data communication: